Trump threatens 25% tariffs on EU, claims bloc was formed to ‘screw’ US

 “The EU will always protect European businesses, workers and consumers from unjustified tariffs.”

-Carl Bildt, Sweden’s prime minister from 1991 to 1994, said on X that Trump had a “seriously distorted” view of history and that the EU had been actually set up to “prevent war on the European continent.”
+Carl Bildt, Sweden’s prime minister from 1991 to 1994, said that Trump had a “seriously distorted” view of the EU’s history.

+“It was actually set up to prevent war on the European continent,” Bildt said on X.

 Trump’s latest trade salvo comes amid heightened tensions between Washington and Brussels over his administration’s “America First” approach to international affairs.

-On top of stoking trade tensions, Trump has prompted concern about his commitment to Europe’s security and the future of the North Atlantic Treaty Organization (NATO) with his outreach to Russian President Vladmimir Putin and verbal attacks on Ukrainian President Volodymyr Zelenskyy.
+On top of stoking trade tensions, Trump has prompted concern about his commitment to Europe’s security and the future of the North Atlantic Treaty Organization (NATO) with his outreach to Russian President Vladimir Putin and verbal attacks on Ukrainian President Volodymyr Zelenskyy.

-With Trump pledging to bring a swift end to the war in Ukraine, officials in Kyiv and Brussels fear that the US president is inclined toward striking a peace deal that heavily favours Russia, including by letting Moscow keep Ukrainian land it seized during its invasion.
+With Trump pledging to bring a swift end to the war in Ukraine, officials in Kyiv and Brussels fear that the US president is inclined towards striking a peace deal that heavily favours Russia, including by letting Moscow keep Ukrainian land it seized during its invasion.

-On Monday, Germany’s chancellor-in-waiting Friedrich Merz said his country must achieve “independence” from the US because “Americans, or at least this portion of the Americans… care very little about the fate of Europe.”
+On Monday, Germany’s chancellor-in-waiting Friedrich Merz said his country must achieve “independence” from the US because “Americans, or at least this portion of the Americans … care very little about the fate of Europe.”

 Merz, who is seeking to form a coalition government after his Christian Democratic Union-Christian Social Union (CDU/CSU) alliance won the most seats in parliamentary elections on Sunday, said he was not sure that NATO would exist in its current form by the middle of this year, “or whether we will have to establish an independent European defence capability much more quickly”.